Questions about tickets?

 What is a pre-performance or post-performance discussion?

 Pre- and post-performance discussions are an opportunity for our audience members to learn more about a particular artist or performance.
-Pre-performance discussions are usually held at 6:45 p.m. for 7:30 p.m. performances and one hour prior to the performance start time for other performances.
+Pre-performance discussions are usually held 45 minutes prior to the performance start time.
 Post-performance discussions are held immediately following the show.
 Not all performances will have pre- or post-performance discussions.
-Members of the UFPA email club will receive a pre-performance email a few days prior to the performance date with details about performance discussions.
-This information is also posted on the UFPA website.
+Information about pre and/or post-performance discussions will be included in pre-performance emails to ticket buyers.
+To join the list, contact the box office at 352-392-2787.

 Does UFPA recycle?